OpenMDAO/dymos/mkdocs/docs/examples/vanderpol/vanderpol.md

 # The Van der Pol Oscillator

-In dynamics, the Van Der Pol oscillator[1] is a non-conservative oscillator with non-linear damping.
+In dynamics, the Van Der Pol oscillator[@wikivanderpol] is a non-conservative oscillator with non-linear damping.
 It evolves in time according to the second-order differential equation:

 \begin{align}